 5. Understanding Two-Phase Commit

-The two-phase commit protocol (2PC) is a widely used pattern to implement distributed transactions.
+The Two-Phase Commit protocol (2PC) is a widely used pattern to implement distributed transactions.
 We can use this pattern in a microservice architecture to implement distributed transactions.

 In a two-phase commit protocol, there is a coordinator component that is responsible for controlling the transaction and contains the logic to manage the transaction.

-- Prepare Phase: The coordinator asks the participating nodes whether they are ready to commit the transaction.
-The participants returned with a yes or no
+- Prepare Phase – The coordinator asks the participating nodes whether they are ready to commit the transaction.
+The participants returned with a yes or no.

-6. Problems with 2PC
+6. Problems With 2PC

-- The onus of the transaction is on the coordinator node, and it can become the single point of failure
+- The onus of the transaction is on the coordinator node, and it can become the single point of failure.

 7. Introduction to Saga